kenmarsh/QGIS-Website/source/site/getinvolved/translate.rst

     (QGIS Desktop, QGIS Browser and QGIS Server),
   * **QGIS Docs and Website** to translate both QGIS web site and current documentation.

-- Choose in which part of the project you would like to participate
+- Choose the part of the project in which you would like to participate
-- You can be part of all projects and help everywhere too
+- You can be part of all projects and help everywhere, too
 - If the language of your choice is listed, click it and request to join the team.
-- If your language is not listed yet, click “Request language” and choose your language.
-Keep in mind that translating the entire Desktop Application will take days of work, if not weeks!
+- If your language is not yet listed, please click “Request language” and choose your language.
+Keep in mind that translating the entire Desktop Application will require days of work, if not weeks!

 Now you will need to wait for the language coordinator or the project maintainers